 Long-Term Equity Incentive Compensation.
 A. H. Belo awards long-term equity incentive grants, or LTI compensation, to executive officers as part of its overall compensation package.
-These awards are designed to offer competitive compensation that encourages the retention and motivation of key executives, and rewards them based upon market-driven results.
+These awards are designed to offer compensation that encourages the retention and motivation of Key executives, and rewards them based upon market-driven results.
 The ICP provides the A. H. Belo Compensation Committee with discretion to require performance-based standards to be met before awards vest.
 Generally, the A. H. Belo Compensation Committee determines each executive officer's intended LTI compensation value, then determines the allocation of the LTI compensation award among three types of equity instruments available under the ICP: stock options, time-based RSUs, referred to as TBRSUs, and performance-related RSUs, referred to as PBRSUs.
 A. H. Belo's LTI equity awards described below are designed to meet its compensation objectives in three ways.
 First, stock options encourage and reward stock price performance, thus aligning the executive's interests with those of shareholders.
 Second, PBRSUs reward the achievement of Belo's cumulative annual financial performance goals.
 Finally, TBRSUs encourage executives to remain with the Company and to focus on its long-term success.
 Since the ultimate value of the LTI compensation awards depends upon the performance of A. H. Belo common stock, the interests of the A. H. Belo executive officers are aligned with the financial interests of A. H. Belo's shareholders.

 As discussed above, the Company changed its initial approach of targeting the median of compensation surveys in determining the size and type of long-term incentive compensation awards to Incentive Compensation Plan participants, including to its executive officers.
-Due primarily to the significant decline in the Company's stock price during 2008 and an analysis by the Committee's compensation consultant reflecting a general downward trend in the size of LTI awards to executives among peer companies and similarly-sized companies in 2007, the Committee concluded that using the prior methodology for determining the size of LTI awards would result in an unacceptably high rate of share utilization.
-The Committee directed the Company to work with the Committee's compensation consultant to determine an alternate approach for establishing LTI award levels.
+Due primarily to the significant decline in the Company's stock price during 2008 and an analysis by the Committee's compensation consultant reflecting a general downward trend in the size of LT1 awards to executives among peer companies and similarly-sized companies in 2007, the Committee concluded that using the prior methodology for determining the size of LT1 awards would result in an unacceptably high rate of share utilization.
+The Committee directed the Company to work with the Committee's compensation consultant to determine an alternate approach for establishing LT1 award levels.
 The Company first determined the maximum desired share utilization rate for the awards to all ICP participants, including executive officers.
 It then considered several alternatives for moderating the size of awards, including reducing overall value of award amounts, reducing the number of ICP participants receiving awards and substituting time-based cash awards.
 Among these alternatives, the Company elected to recommend reduced amounts of share-based awards to ICP participants to further its objectives of motivating performance and retention of key executives.
-Given the maximum number of shares desired to be issued, the Committee the determined the allocation of awards that were at or below the 25th percentile of the market for each named executive officer.
-To emphasize these objectives and because of the difficulty of setting performance goals in an uncertain economic environment, the Commany recommended that LTI awards be made in stock options.
+Given the maximum number of shares desired to be issued, the Committee then determined the allocation of awards that were at or below the 25th performance goals in an uncertain economic environment, the Company recommended that LT1 awards be made in stock options.